rohinimuralidharan/dx_denovo/docs/containerization/syndicatorsandsubscribers.md

-# Managing Web Content Syndicators and Subscribers using DXClient \| HCL Digital Experience
+# Managing Web Content Syndicators and Subscribers using DXClient

 The section provides information about using the DXClient process to automate the management of Web Content Manager Syndicators, Subscribers, and get-syndication reports.
-For more information on the process and settings of the Web Content Manager Syndicators and Subscribers, see [How to manage syndicators and subscribers \| HCL Digital Experience](../panel_help/wcm_syndication.md).
+For more information on the process and settings of the Web Content Manager Syndicators and Subscribers, see [How to manage syndicators and subscribers](../panel_help/wcm_syndication.md).

 ## Managing syndicators